asadali27232/AFD-Detector_DIP-Project/README.md

 ## License

-This project is distributed under the [MIT License](LICENSE), granting you the freedom to employ or adapt the code for educational or project-specific purposes.
+This project is distributed under the [Apache License 2.0](LICENSE), granting you the freedom to employ or adapt the code for educational or project-specific purposes.

 ## Conclusion